NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 ```
 docker run -ti --gpus=all --net=host --ipc=host -v <DATASET_PATH>:/opt/paxml/datasets -v <WORKSPACE_PATH>:/opt/paxml/workspace -v <VOCAB_PATH>:/opt/paxml/vocab <CONTAINER> /bin/bash
 ```
 where `DATASET_PATH` is the path to the Pile or Lambada dataset.
 If these datasets have not yet been downloaded, they can be downloaded inside of the container (see [Downloading The Pile and Lambada Datasets](#Downloading-the-pile-and-lambada-datasets) for more). `WORKSPACE_PATH` is the path to the directory where you would like to store any persistent files, and `VOCAB_PATH` is the path to the pretrained sentencepiece model to use during tokenization (see [Downloading the SentencePiece Model](#Downloading-the-sentencepiece-model) for more).

+Note that when running interactively, we generally assume you are running on a single node with 8 GPUs.
+If this is not the case, the [Customized Runs](#Customized-runs) section explains how to adjust the example scripts to suit your hardware configuration.

 ## Downloading The Pile and Lambada Datasets
 All models are trained using The Pile dataset and evaluated using the Lambada dataset.
 The scripts [download_the_pile.py](https://github.com/google/paxml/blob/main/paxml/contrib/gpu/scripts_gpu/download_the_pile.py) and [download_lambada.py](https://github.com/google/paxml/blob/main/paxml/contrib/gpu/scripts_gpu/download_lambada.py) will download The Pile and the Lambada datasets to the `TFDS_DATA_DIR` enviroment variable.
 To control the location of the downloaded datasets, use the following command prior to running the download scripts: `export TFDS_DATA_DIR=<path_to_dowload_data_to>`.
 After the data has been successfully downloaded, use the same `TFDS_DATA_DIR` when running experiments.